 9 Non-affirmative school didactics and life-world phenomenology: Conceptualising missing links

 Part III: How to construe the thematics of Didaktik and curriculum

 10 The dialogue between Didaktik and curriculum studies within mainland China Bangping Ding and Xun Su

-11 Teacher responsibility over intended, taught and tested curriculum, and its association with students’ science performance in PISA 2015 across Didaktik and curriculum countries
+11 Teacher responsibility over intended, taught, and tested curriculum, and its association with students’ science performance in PISA 2015 across Didaktik and curriculum countries

-Ellen Krogh is Emeritus Professor in Education Sciences at the Department for the Study of Culture, University of Southern Denmark.
+Ellen Krogh is Emeritus Professor in Education Sciences in the Department for the Study of Culture, University of Southern Denmark.
 Her research areas include disciplinary didactics, L1 studies, comparative education, and writing in the disciplines.

 Ane Qvortrup is Professor in Education Sciences in the Department for the Study of Culture, University of Southern Denmark.
 Her research areas include general didactics, curriculum studies, and student trajectories and transformations of learning environments.

 Stefan Ting Graf is Docent in Didactics and Pedagogy in the Faculty of Education and Social Sciences at UCL University College, Denmark.
 His research areas include learning media and digitalisation, teaching and learning designs, curriculum studies, and theories of Bildung.